 Your best stories aren't about your project, products or you.
 It’s about the bigger story that makes your audience heroes!
 It’s about the outcome.
 It’s about why should people listen to you, engage, participate, and remember you.

-The single biggest mistake you can make is thinking a story is an opportunity to sell or bang on about your main message.
+The single biggest mistake you can make is thinking a story is an opportunity to bang on about your main message.
 Leave that to advertising please.
 People want stories to entertain, inform and help them solve problems.
 People want useful and relevant information.

 Mistake three: fail to rehearse.

 This is especially true if you’re up on stage with a PowerPoint presentation or any electronics!